Melbourne is the capital of Victoria and Australia’s second largest city. Its growing population of 4.2 million rivals Sydney’s 4.6 million.

 Melbourne is home to 8 universities but contains a much larger number of individual campuses.
 These include St Patrick’s campus of the Sydney-based Australian Catholic University.
 Most university locations are in or close to the city centre.

 The University of Melbourne is arguably the country’s most prestigious university.
-It is ranked as one of the best in the country based on international reputation and good career outcomes for graduates.
+It is ranked as one of the best in the country based on international reputation and good outcomes with respect to graduate careers.

 Monash University is also an internationally recognised university and has 5 campuses spread Melbourne.
 It is Australia’s largest university, with almost 60,000 students, and has the second most international students (20,000+).